runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10047-utility-x-json-processinng.md

 ## 2. Mapping To

 This chapter focus on `toJson(T,String)` method for conversion between Data Object and Json Object based on configuration files.
-Firstly you should create new configuration file:
+Firstly you should create new configuration up.god.file:

 ```yaml
 type: "io.vertx.up.aiki.D10047Obj"